KARATE BENEFITS FOR KIDS

 While Karate is typically done individually, teamwork is still a vital part of practice.
 Working in pairs is often used to teach sparring or to work on moves.

 Being part of a Dojo also creates a sense of belonging and creates lifelong friendships.

 Get Physical in a Safe Environment.

 If you have a child who likes to punch, kick, roll or wrestle, Karate offers a safe environment in which to do it.
 Children learn how to punch bags, how to land safely if they fall backward and how to block someone else’s punches or kicks.
 It’s much safer than practicing on their siblings or on the lounge room floor!

 …started with Sensei Genaro Maya’s vision.
 He started practicing Karate-Do in November 1970.
 Two years later he started teaching karate as a Sempai, advanced student, in his Sensei’s dojo.

 “Karate became part of my life; my love and my passion for Karate led me to start my own dojo in 1973.
 I wanted to share my discipline and its benefits with more people.
 My Dojo in Mexico had 300 students.
 Today our organization has more than 30 dojos.

 About fifteen years ago the Australian Karate Federation invited us to come to Australia to teach our Karate style.

 In 2015 we arrived in Adelaide with a Distinguished Talent Visa.
 Within a few weeks Maya Karate Academy opened its doors for the first time.

-Today we are working in order to spread our karate style, named, Shu Do Kan, ( Shu means to learn, Do means: the way and Kan means, the place, this is “The place where we learn”), and its with as many people as possible and influence communities with a positive impact.
-Karate-Do has changed our lives and the lives of many others who have had the opportunity to incorporate it into their life.
+Today we are working in order to spread our karate style known as Shu Do Kan, ( Shu meaning to learn, Do meaning the way and Kan meaning “The place where we learn”).
+Karate-Do has changed our lives and the lives of many others who have had the opportunity to incorporate it into their lives.”